SWI-Prolog/packages-jpl/docs/index.md

     * [Version History](ReleaseNotes): a short overview of the various versions of JPL since its creation.
     * [Types of Queries: One shot vs Iterative](TutorialTypesOfQueries): reference of the main high-level interface offered to access Prolog from Java.
     * [Multi Threaded Queries](TutorialMultithreaded): how to use JPL with iterative queries and multi-threaded applications.
-5. Applications: projects known where JPL has been used.
+5. Applications: some projects known where JPL has been used.
+    * [SARL-PROLOG-CAP](https://bitbucket.org/ssardina-research/sarl-prolog-cap): capcity for SARL agents to access SWI Prolog knowledgebases.
+Used for example in the [SARL Agents in City](https://bitbucket.org/joshuahansen188/sarl-agtcity-base) system.

 ## Other resources